amitdo/tessdata-dir/README.md

  2. Using `TESSDATA_PREFIX` environment variable.
  3. Windows only: Using the `tessdata` directory inside the directory where the Tesseract executable was installed.
  4. Using the directory which was set during compilation.
- 5. Using the current dir as the data dir.
+ 5. If none of the other option where used, Tesseract will fallback to using the current dir as the data dir.

 This list is ordered by priority.
 If the data dir is set by more than one of the above options, Tesseract will use the option which is upper in list.